soudev/knowledge.mine/stuff/projetos.md

 --

+* [[GitHub] cjbarber / ToolsOfTheTrade](https://github.com/cjbarber/ToolsOfTheTrade) - Tools of The Trade, from Hacker News

+--

 * [NinjaMock](http://ninjamock.com/) - free tool for mobile app wireframes and website mockups.

 * [Balsamiq](https://balsamiq.com/) - is a rapid wireframing tool that helps you Work Faster & Smarter.
 It reproduces the experience of sketching on a whiteboard, but using a computer.